-What while we, while we slumbered...
+What while we, while we slumbered…

 Hopkins contrasts what is ‘lighthanded left’ with what ‘hurls a heavyheaded hundredfold’.
 The ways of men, on ‘this side’, are opposed to the ways of God.
 Hopkins perhaps implicitly draws on the metaphor of the mystical body, contrasting the members of this earthly body with Christ who is head – at once in heaven and on earth, and in the hearts of men.
-‘Hurls’ is Hopkins’s characteristic description of the heart ascending to divine embrace (the word is used in this context in the Wreck, ‘The Windhover’ and ‘Hurrahing in Harvest’).
+‘Hurls’ is Hopkins’s characteristic description of the heart ascending to God (the word is used in this context in The Wreck, ‘The Windhover’ and ‘Hurrahing in Harvest’).
 Here, Hopkins’s use of the verb is again linked with the heart as the place of the divine indwelling – a meaning also suggested in Hopkins’s description of the ‘mere mould’.
 ‘Mere’ derives from the Latin merus, having no admixture, pure.
 This purest mould of man, his ‘best being’ or type is Christ in the heart; the divine element of the soul.
 What men and women lightly leave behind ‘in surly the mere mould’ wakes, waxes and walks with the wind.
 This divine part of the soul sleeps in the creature yet ‘wakes’ in God; held ‘lightly’ by men it weighs heavy with God, ‘hurling a heavyheaded hundredfold’.
-Hopkins’s words perhaps echo the description of the heart’s beauty in ‘The Windhover’ - not a ‘hundredfold’ but ‘a billion times told lovelier’.
+Hopkins’s words perhaps echo the description of the heart’s beauty in ‘The Windhover’ – not a ‘hundredfold’ but ‘a billion times told lovelier’.
 As in the earlier poem, Hopkins suggests again the beauty of the heart raised up to God; beauty returned and restored to its true self.
-Interestingly, what is described as ‘dearly and dangerously sweet / Of us...’ can also be conected with ‘The Windhover’s description of the heart’s ‘dangerous’ and ‘lovelier’ fire.
-In both poems, ‘dangerous’ perhaps suggests the now obsolete meaning of ‘danger’ as ‘reach’ or ‘range’ – the heart’s mystical journey of ascent, in and through the divine energies of the spirit.
-So Hopkins asks–
+Interestingly, what is described as ‘dearly and dangerously sweet / Of us…’ can also be connected with ‘The Windhover’s description of the heart’s ‘dangerous’ and ‘lovelier’ fire.
+In both poems, ‘dangerous’ perhaps suggests the now obsolete meaning of ‘danger’ as ‘reach’ or ‘range’ – the heart’s mystical journey of ascent, through the divine energies of the spirit.
+So, Hopkins asks:

 O then, weary then why should we tread?
 O why are we so